Perefin/watson-unreal-sdk-plugin/README.md

 # watson-sdk-plugin

 ## Setup
+0. Ensure you are running Unreal Engine 4.18
 1. Clone the plugin to your project's <code>Plugins/</code> directory
 2. Add the following module dependencies to your project's <code>.Build.cs</code>
 ```csharp